hyperFounder/cpp-notes/DSA/TreeBasedDSA/README.md

 A **tree** is a nonlinear hierarchical data structure consisting of nodes connected by edges.
 It is widely used to represent hierarchical relationships, such as organizational charts, file systems, and decision-making processes.

-- A tree is a directed acyclic graph

 ![Screenshot 2025-03-24 at 22 12 35](https://github.com/user-attachments/assets/d96d2f0f-3e32-465c-90f5-32facaddc94a)

 ### Applications of Trees: